Singular basins in multiscale systems: tunneling between stable states

-where $f(\mu)=-\mu +a \sqrt{\mu H(\mu)} - b$ and $\tau =\varepsilon t$ the slow time.
-We then recognise that this is a bistable dynamical system with a double-well potential $U(\mu) = -\int f(\mu)d\mu = \mu^2/2 +b\mu -2 a \left(\mu H(\mu)\right)^{3/2} /3$ and the same equilibria as the full system; see Fig.~\ref{fig:normal-form}(b).
+where $f(\mu)=-\mu +a \sqrt{\mu H(\mu)} - b$.
+We then recognise that this is a bistable dynamical system with a double-well potential, $U(\mu) = -\int f(\mu)d\mu = \mu^2/2 +b\mu -2 a \left(\mu H(\mu)\right)^{3/2} /3$, and the same equilibria as the full system; see Fig.~\ref{fig:normal-form}(b).
 After adiabatic elimination, the basins of attraction of the stable equilibria $e_1$ and $e_3$ in Fig.~\ref{fig:normal-form}(b) are clearly separated by a single value of the slow variable, $\mu =\mu_b$, given by the position of the unstable equilibrium $e_2$.
-If the slow subsystem is started on the left (resp. right) of $\mu_b$, it can only converge to $e_1$ (resp. $e_3$).
-However, this clear separation of basins by $\mu=\mu_b$ is never present in the full system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) due to the SF, no matter how large the timescale ratio is (or how small $\varepsilon$ is).
-In particular, the SF allows convergence to $e_1$ from both sides of $\mu_b$, which is impossible in the reduced slow subsystem.
+If the reduced system is started on the left (resp. right) of $\mu_b$, it can only converge to $e_1$ (resp. $e_3$).
+However, there is a surprise.
+This clear separation of basins by $\mu=\mu_b$ is never present in the full system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) due to the SF, no matter how large the timescale ratio is (or how small but non-zero the value of $\varepsilon$ is).
+In particular, the SF allows convergence to $e_1$ from both sides of $\mu_b$, which is impossible in the reduced system.
 This includes perturbations from $e_3$ into the SF along the fast $x$-direction.
-From the slow subsystem's perspective, this appears as though there is quantum-like `tunnelling' or `teleporting' from $e_3$ to $e_1$ (the grey arrow in Fig.~\ref{fig:normal-form}(b)).
-In summary, the SF clearly restricts the applicability of the adiabatic elimination, even when the fast subsystem has a unique stable quasistatic equilibrium that varies continuously with $\mu$.

-One might suspect that the failure of a global adiabatic elimination for system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) is caused by the degeneracy at $(\mu,x)=(0,0)$, where $x^*(\mu)$ is stable but non-hyperbolic.
-To demonstrate that this is not the case, we consider a modified system
+From the reduced system's perspective, this appears as though there is quantum-like `tunnelling' or `teleporting' from $e_3$ to $e_1$ (the grey arrow in Fig.~\ref{fig:normal-form}(b)).
+In summary, the SF clearly restricts the applicability of the adiabatic elimination, even though the layer system has a unique stable quasistatic equilibrium which varies continuously with $\mu$ and attracts all initial conditions $x_0>0$ at every value of $\mu$.
+To demonstrate that the failure of a global adiabatic elimination for system (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) is not caused by the degeneracy at $(\mu,x)=(0,0)$, the supplemental material \cite{supplem} presents a modified system that does not have such degeneracy, but still has an SF.

-that does not have any degeneracies.
-As shown in Fig.~\ref{fig:normal-form} (c–d), this system exhibits a singular basin with a SF and the same failure of global adiabatic elimination.

-The SFs in the paradigmatic models (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) and \eqref{eq:new_normal-form-mu} have very simple geometry.
+The SF in the paradigmatic model (\ref{eq:normal-form-a}--\ref{eq:normal-form-b}) has a very simple geometry.
 In general, however, SFs can have intricate geometries and can penetrate the (white) basin of the other stable state in complicated ways.
 We will now demonstrate this for adaptive phase rotators.

 The fast-slow adaptive phase rotator has the form \cite{Franovic2020}